 If $\varliminf_k D^h_k>0$, then $\HH{h}(E)>0$. \end{lemma}

-\begin{proof} The idea is to use the version of the mass distribution principle from \prettyref{lem:massh}.
-Clearly we can assume that the property \prettyref{eq:mk} of \prettyref{lem:cantorgeneral} holds for \emph{exactly} $m_k$ intervals.
+\begin{proof} The idea is to use the version of the mass distribution principle from Lemma \ref{lem:massh}.
+Clearly we can assume that the property \eqref{eq:mk} of Lemma \ref{lem:cantorgeneral} holds for \emph{exactly} $m_k$ intervals.
 So we can define a mass distribution on $E$ assigning a mass of $\frac{1}{m_1\cdots m_k}$ to each of the $m_1\cdots m_k$ intervals of level $k$.
-Now, for any interval $U$ with $0<|U|<\e_1$, take $k$ such $\e_k<|U|<\e_{k-1}$.
+Now, for any interval $U$ with $0<|U|<\e_1$, take $k$ such that $\e_k<|U|<\e_{k-1}$.
 We will estimate the number of intervals of level $k$ that could have non-empty intersection with $U$.
 For that, we note the following: \begin{itemize} \item $U$ intersects at most one $I^{k-1}_{j}$, since $|U|<\e_{k-1}$.
 Therefore it can intersect at most $m_k$ children of $I^{k-1}_{j}$. \item Suppose now that $U$ intersects $L$ intervals of level $k$.
 Then it must contain $(L-1)$ gaps of size at least $\e_k$.
 Therefore, $L-1\le\frac{|U|}{\e_k}$.
 Consequently $|U|$ intersects at most $\frac{|U|}{\e_k}+1\le 2\frac{|U|}{\e_k}$ intervals of level $k$. \end{itemize} From these two observations, we conclude that

 Now, by the concavity of $h$, we obtain

 In addition (also by concavity), $h$ is doubling, so $h(2|U|)\lesssim h(|U|)$ and then

 Finally, if $\varliminf_k D_k^h>0$, there exists $k_0$ such $\frac{1}{D_k^h}\le C$ for $k\ge k_0$ and we can use the mass distribution principle with $C$ and $\e=\e_{k_0}$. \end{proof}